kryter/barnstorm/docs/writing-tests.md

 # Writing Tests

-## Pages
+## Towers

-To begin writing end to end tests using Barnstorm, start by creating `page` files for the different areas of your app.
-You'll configure an `instrument` to test each UI element in the area.
+To begin writing end to end tests using Barnstorm, start by creating `towers` each area or group of UI elements in the app.
+You'll configure an `instrument` to work with each UI element in the area.

-`Barnstorm` uses `page` files that contain a mapping of CSS selectors needed to access each UI element contained in a component.
-The idea is that each component should have a corresponding `page` file that exposes all the component's visual and interactive functionality to the tests.
+`Barnstorm` uses `towers` that contain a mapping of CSS selectors needed to access each UI element contained in a component.
+The idea is that each component should have a corresponding `tower` that exposes all the component's visual and interactive functionality to the tests.

 When specifying an `instrument`, you need to pass some basic information:

-* a unique id that you'll use to reference the instrument later
+* a unique id that anyone can use to reference the instrument later
-* the type of instrument (use the appropriate instrument type for each UI element type)
+* the type of instrument (use the appropriate instrument type for the associated UI element type)
 * a CSS selector and any other information needed to find the UI element and any of its sub-elements
 * the initial expected state of the UI element